About arc42

 Microservices

-Distributed architecture pattern where the system is decomposed into independent services (Frontend, Web App Server, Users Service, Game Server)
+Distributed architecture pattern where the system is decomposed into independent services (React Frontend, Nginx, Auth Service, Users Service, Game Service, Game Server), each owning its own data store

 Move/Movement